pseiler/puppet-lanserver/README.md

 ## Add Games to games.html
 To add a new game, or just add a new plattform for a game, just run ``game_add.sh``.
 You can find every parameter of the script when calling it with the **-h** parameter.
 Every parameter except **-f** is optional and will be asked interactively.
+The file or directory must already exist somewhere on this server.
+So you need to transfer the game/application file or directory manually via scp or something else.

 The snippet files you generated with this script are located in */var/www/template* by default.
 It's a bit ugly but perhaps this part will be rewritten with a database-like backend.
 If needed, you can modify the \*.html snippets with the editor of your choice.